CosmicMind/Graph/README.md

 <a name="bond"></a>
 ### Bond

 A Bond is a model object that represents a relationship between two [Entity](https://github.com/CosmicMind/GraphKit/wiki/Entity) objects.
 To distinguish between different Bond types, the _type_ instance property is set upon instantiation of a new Bond object.
 To form meaningful relationships, sentence structures are used, with a _subject_ and _object_ that form the relationship.
 For example, we have two Entity types, a User and a Book.
-The User is the Author of the Book, so how is this modeled?
+The relationship between the two is that the User is the Author of the Book.
+So how is this modeled?
 In a sentence it would be, _User is Author of Book_.
 The User is the _subject_ in this case, and the _object_ is the Book.
-In code, the following is how this would be modeled.
+In code, the following is how this would be achieved.

 ```swift
 // Create a User Entity type.